 Moderate quality evidence found the prevalence of PTSD following a coronavirus infection was around 29-32%.
-Rates of PTSD were higher in female coronavirus patients, in infected healthcare workers, in patients with a previous physical illness, in patients with avascular necrosis, functional impairment, pain, and a sense of lack of control.
+Rates of PTSD were highest in female patients, in infected healthcare workers, in patients with a previous physical illness, and in patients with avascular necrosis.
+They were highest in patients with functional impairment, pain, and a sense of lack of control.
 Rates were highest when measured during coronavirus outbreaks, in patients with MERS rather than SARS, and in studies using the Impact of Event scale to measure PTSD.

-A medium-sized increase in PTSD was found in people with a traumatic brain injury (TBI) compared to people without a TBI.
-Rates of PTSD were higher in military than civilian TBI samples, in TBI samples with more males than females, in TBI samples exposed to a blast rather than a motor vehicle accident, in TBI samples from the USA, and in samples with a TBI rather than another physical injury.
-Shorter post-trauma amnesia and more memory of the traumatic event were also associated with increased risk of PTSD following a traumatic brain injury.
+A medium-sized increase in PTSD was found in people with a traumatic brain injury (TBI) than in people with no TBI.
+Rates were higher in military than civilian samples, in samples with more males than females, in samples exposed to a blast rather than a motor vehicle accident, in samples from the USA, and in samples with a TBI rather than another physical injury.
+Shorter post-trauma amnesia and more memory of the traumatic event were associated with increased risk of PTSD following a TBI.

-The prevalence of PTSD after a fall in the elderly was 27.5%, which represents a small increased risk in PTSD compared to older people with no fall history.
-The prevalence of PTSD after any acute orthopaedic trauma was around 26.6%, with rates higher in females, and higher in patients with lower versus higher extremity fractures.
+The prevalence of PTSD after a fall in the elderly was 27.5%.
+This represents a small increased risk in PTSD compared to older people with no fall history.
+The prevalence of PTSD after any acute orthopaedic trauma was around 26.6%.
+Rates were higher in females, and higher in patients with lower versus higher extremity fractures.